-With hot summer weather behind us and cold winter weather around the corner, fall is the perfect time to perform a routine maintenance check on your home.
+With cooler weather around the corner, fall is the perfect time to perform a routine maintenance check on your home.
 To help you prepare your home for winter, we created a home maintenance checklist to make the process easy.
 Follow this list to get your home winterized in no-time!

 Home Maintenance, The Exterior of Your Home: